lecy/RMD-to-Jupyter/README.md

 ## Windows

+Running this program requires that you have R, Python, and Jupyter installed you your machine.

 1. First install [R](https://www.r-project.org/)

 2. Then write in R console

     ```
     install.packages('knitr', dependencies = TRUE)
     ```

 3. Next we need to install notedown and other depencies

     ```
     pip install notedown
     pip install pandas